-This book, Performance Best Practices for VMware® vSphere 4.0, provides a list of performance tips that cover the most performance-critical areas of VMware® vSphere 4.0.
+This book, Performance Best Practices for VMware vSphere[TM] 4.1, provides performance tips that cover the most performance-critical areas of VMware vSphere 4.1.
 It is not intended as a comprehensive guide for planning and configuring your deployments.

-Chapter 1, "Hardware for Use with VMware vSphere," on page 11, provides guidance on selecting hardware for use with vSphere.
+Chapter 1, "Hardware for Use with VMware vSphere," on page 9, provides guidance on selecting hardware for use with vSphere.

-Chapter 2, "ESX and Virtual Machines," on page 17, provides guidance regarding VMware ESXTM software and the virtual machines that run in it.
+Chapter 2, "ESX and Virtual Machines," on page 15, provides guidance regarding VMware ESX[TM] software and the virtual machines that run in it.

-Chapter 3, "Guest Operating Systems," on page 29, provides guidance regarding the guest operating systems running in virtual machines.
+Chapter 3, "Guest Operating Systems," on page 29, provides guidance regarding the guest operating systems running in vSphere virtual machines.